What is a neurological exam?

 determine the functioning of the brain:

 Cranial nerve I (olfactory nerve).
 This is the nerve of smell.
-The patient may be
+The person may be asked

 Cranial nerve II (optic nerve).
 This nerve carries vision to the brain.
 A visual test

-may be given and the patient's eye may be examined with a special light.
+may be given and the person's eye may be examined with a special light.

 Cranial nerve III (oculomotor).
 This nerve is responsible for pupil size and certain

 movements of the eye.
-The patient's healthcare provider may examine the pupil (the
+The healthcare provider may examine the person's pupil (the

-black part of the eye) with a light and have the patient follow the light in various
+black part of the eye) with a light and have the person follow the light in various

 Cranial nerve IV (trochlear nerve).
 This nerve also helps with the movement of the